marcofavorito/ethermint-dos/README.md

     - `get_binaries.sh` allows you to update the `bin/` content;
     - `geth-script-loader.sh` is an utility script for inject commands into the JavaScript console;
 ## How to use
+First of all, run:

+    ./scripts/get_binaries.sh

+To download all the needed binaries.

 `ethermint-dos.py` is a useful script for rapidly set up a Ethermint/Tendermint network.